v8/v8.dev/src/blog/system-analyzer.md

 ![The map transition tree of the modified Point object.](/_img/system-analyzer/case2_1.png)

-Then we group IC events by `dotProduct` key.
+Then we group IC events by `dotProduct` key in the IC panel.
 And now, we see that the polymorphic IC state is avoided as we are not creating multiple maps for the same type of objects.

 ## The System Analyzer